 The C-Type consigned to the RM|Sotheby’s Icons auction this week, XKC007, was built in late June 1952 and shipped to Charles Hornburg’s Jaguar dealership in West Los Angeles.
 Hornburg was the Jaguar importer in the U.S., starting in 1947.
 (The dealership still exists, part of Pendragon North America Automotive.)

-Believed to be the first C-Type to arrive in the U.S., the car was held by Hornburg for competition and promotional purposes and lent to legendary driver Phil Hill for several races.
-Derek Hill recalls that his father drove the C-Type from California to Wisconsin to race in the Sheldon Cup at Elkhart Lake, won the race, and drove back to Los Angeles.
+Believed to be the first C-Type to arrive in the U.S., the car was held by Hornburg for competition and promotional purposes.
+In addition, it was lent to legendary driver Phil Hill for several races.
+Derek Hill recalls that his father drove the C-Type from California to Wisconsin to race in the Sheldon Cup at Elkhart Lake.
+He won the race, and later drove back to Los Angeles.
 It was the first win by a C-Type in the U.S. Hill also won at Torrey Pines in mid-December.

 XKC 007 passed through numerous caring owners afterward and raced through 1955.
-As would be expected of such an important car, this C-Type comes with a fully documented history of its competition and ownership, which includes a full concours restoration in the late 1980s by Jaguar specialist Terry Larson of Mesa, Arizona.
-XKC 007, which won its class at the 1996 Pebble Beach Concours d’ Elegance, among other awards, is ideal for vintage driving events.
+As would be expected of such an important car, this C-Type comes with a fully documented history of its competition and ownership.
+This includes a full concours restoration in the late 1980s by Jaguar specialist Terry Larson of Mesa, Arizona.
+XKC 007, which won its class at the 1996 Pebble Beach Concours d’ Elegance.
+That is, among other awards, and ideal for vintage driving events.